Kryptos K4: Recovered, Reconstructed, and Bounded

 - Step 2: The keystream is on the back of the sculpture.
 For each K4 ciphertext position, read the character on the tableau side at the same row and column.
 That gives you a 97-character physical keystream made of the cap WXZK, the full Y row, the full Z row, and the standard alphabet footer.

 - Step 3: Apply the one-bit gate.
 At each position, add 1 or 0 to the shift.
-The gate value is fixed by the position’s place in the grid and is fully verifiable from the published rule.
-This is a solved, position-defined step across all 97 cells.
+The gate value is fixed by the position’s place in the grid under a declared ray map, which is plaintext-independent by construction; its physical reading awaits a blind on-site audit.
 See the verification page for the exact rule.

 Every prior attempt searched for a keyword for the keystream.
-The keystream isn’t a word, it’s the back of the sculpture itself.
-Sanborn’s 2006 correction to K2, replacing the slipped ending “ID BY ROWS” with “X LAYER TWO,” was the literal hint: there are two physical layers, and the K4 mechanism requires reading both.
+In this reconstruction the helper letters come off the back of the sculpture itself, and turning them into shifts uses the reconstructed cards.
+We read Sanborn’s 2006 correction to K2, replacing the slipped ending “ID BY ROWS” with “X LAYER TWO,” as a likely hint toward the two physical layers.
+That is an interpretation, not a proof.

-The full step-by-step derivation, including all helper-card values, the unique closure rules, and the published structural signatures, is on the verification page.
+The full step-by-step reconstruction, including all helper-card values and the published structural signatures, is on the verification page.

 AMID GRAY / I MAP J, an instruction inside the cipher

 Take the difference between two of the helper cards (D = g_Y − g_Z1) and read it in the cipher’s own KYPT / ROSA basis.
-The result is not noise, it spells a four-part instruction:
+The result can be read as a four-part instruction:

 A M I D G R A Y / I M A P J

 AMID GRAY echoes K1 (“…the nuance of iqlusion”, work in the gray / shadow boundary); I MAP echoes K2 (map by rows / position); J is the entry letter.
 Read operationally, “I MAP J” performs a Gray-code map that sends J to X, the row where the active helper packet WXZK begins.
-The cipher carries its own directions.
+We find the reading suggestive, but it is not uniquely forced; we present it as an interpretive working theory, not a derived signature.

 SUB UMBRA FLOREO, an embedded motto